I was a celebrated darling sibling for you, man,

 I was your backbone, I was your home-mate,

-and I was your pal of all pals, right!
+And I was your pal of all pals, always right.

 For daily mundane in the kitchen, a diary

-me her brother helps her not to be weary,
+And I, as her brother advises her, not to be weary,

-and lists her items, that she couldn't avoid.
+And list her usable items, that she cannot avoid.

-and I assist them and that is solemn.
+and their masters selflessly and that is solemn.

 Alas!
 All my celebrity status has vanished,

-to my compound and I am being far-chased;
+To my compound and I am thrown in a waste bin,

 I, your PEN, see my demise, losing the state sacred.